 Why are dementia activities important?

-Although dementia can make life more difficult, through regularly stimulating your mind, body and soul, those with dementia are able to better maintain independence for longer.
+Although dementia can make life more difficult, through regularly stimulating your mind, body and soul, those with dementia can better maintain independence for longer.
 Small steps on a daily basis can help you live the life you want to live.

 Get specialist Dementia support today

 Supporting a loved one or relative with Dementia can be extremely tough.
-At Trinity Homecare, we have over 20 years’ experience supporting individuals with Dementia and have specialist knowledge and expertise.
-Whether you need a couple of visits a week or full-time Live-in care, get in touch today or book a free, no-obligation call with one of our care consultants.
+At Trinity Homecare, we have over 20 years of experience supporting individuals with Dementia and have specialist knowledge and expertise.